Bogdo-Baskunchak Nature Reserve: Topography and geology

+It is also classified as a geoheritage site because it contains a unique concentration of significant geological features, spanning stratigraphic, paleontological, and tectonic importance a geoheritage site.

 Climate and ecoregion

 Bogdinsko-Baskunchakski is located in the northwest of the Caspian lowland desert ecoregion.
 This region, on the north and northeast shores of the Caspian Sea, is characterized by sand dunes and ridges, salt soil, clay deserts (takyrs), and in places solonchaks (shors) or salt pans of 30–40 cm thickness devoid of vegetation.
 The sedimentary landscape is recently exposed lake bed (during the Tertiary the Caspian Basin was connected across the Black Sea to the Mediterranean.)

 The climate of Bogdinsko-Baskunchakski is Humid continental climate, cool summer (Köppen climate classification (Dwb)).
 This climate is characterized by high variation in temperature, both daily and seasonally; with dry winters and cool summers.
 Average annual temperature is 15.4 C. Annual precipitation averages 150 mm.